dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ##### Here is an example of one of the scenario-based tasks respondents had to accomplish:

-"You need information about MAX 10 power consumption.
-Using the prototype website, find the most appropriate forum for MAX10 power consumption information."
+"You need information about ___ power consumption.
+Using the prototype website, find the most appropriate forum for ___ power consumption information."

 #### Preparing the Lab